Triple homicide under investigation near Holmen; no suspects in custody

 At 4:57 a.m., a 911 call was received reporting three deceased persons at the entrance to Milestone Materials, Romskog Quarry, N6290 County Trunk M. Employees arriving at work made the discovery and made the emergency call.

-During a press conference, Sheriff Jeff Wolf of the La Crosse County Sheriff's Department said the Wisconsin Department of Justice, Wisconsin State Crime Lab, State Patrol, La Crosse County District Attorney's office and La Crosse County medical examiner are currently on the scene, which is being processed.
+During a press conference, La Crosse County Sheriff Jeff Wolf said the Wisconsin Department of Justice, Wisconsin State Crime Lab, State Patrol, La Crosse County District Attorney’s office and La Crosse County medical examiner are currently on the scene, which is being processed.

 “We believe at this time it was a targeted act.
 We do not know the reason,” Wolf said.
 “There were no vehicles left at the scene.
 It’s a very fluid case at the present time, it’s a very complicated crime scene.